Part III

 From what happened to what to do

 This part is about acting on data by asking what would have happened otherwise.
-Every chapter chases the same object — the counterfactual — and the arc moves from naming it (Chapter 5 reframes any metric as a missing comparison) to identifying it (Chapter 6 makes regression earn the word "causal"), to recovering it from field data no one randomized (Chapter 7's difference-in-differences, synthetic control, and heterogeneous effects), to spending it on the firm's highest-leverage lever (Chapter 8 turns an elasticity into a price).
-A single thread of worked evidence — Progresso soup scanner data, a 1,700-store milk experiment, a Zillow-and-cannabis synthetic control — runs through all four, so the same number grows more trustworthy as the design tightens.
+Every chapter chases the same object — the counterfactual — and the arc moves from naming it (Chapter 5 reframes any metric as a missing comparison) to earning the word "causal" for a regression (Chapter 6 opens with a from-scratch refresher on Southwest Airlines fares before making the identification argument precise), to recovering the counterfactual from field data no one randomized (Chapter 7's difference-in-differences, synthetic control, and heterogeneous effects), to spending it on the firm's highest-leverage lever (Chapter 8 turns an elasticity into a price, and settles whether Progresso's real habit of raising soup prices in the off-season is smart pricing or a mistake).
+A single thread of worked evidence — Southwest route fares, Progresso soup scanner data, a 1,700-store milk experiment, a Zillow-and-cannabis synthetic control — runs through all four, so the same number grows more trustworthy as the design tightens.
 The discipline it leaves behind is refusing to read a coefficient until you know which counterfactual produced it.

 What you’ll learn